pret/pokeemerald/INSTALL.md

 # Building with your own toolchain

-To build Pokemon Emerald with a toolchain other than devkitARM, override the `DEVKITARM` environment variable with the path to your toolchain.
+To build Pokemon Emerald with a toolchain other than devkitARM, override the `TOOLCHAIN` environment variable with the path to your toolchain.
 Example:

-    make compare DEVKITARM=/usr/local/arm-none-eabi
+    make compare TOOLCHAIN=/usr/local/arm-none-eabi

-The path you pass to the `DEVKITARM` variable must contain the subdirectory `bin`.
+The path you pass to the `TOOLCHAIN` variable must contain the subdirectory `bin`.
 If you compile the `modern` target with this toolchain, the subdirectories `lib`, `include`, and `arm-none-eabi` must also be present.

+# Building with debug info

+To build the ELF file with enhanced debug info, use the `DINFO` variable:

+    make compare DINFO=1